and-kal/second-brain/content/tech/Haskell.md

 type String = [Char]
 ```

 Type synonyms are useful for making code more readable and keeping it well documented.
+Types and type synonyms can only be used in the type part of your Haskell code, i.e. not inside of function definitions or anything (unless you use a `::` somewhere inside your function body).

 ### Algebraic Data Types (ADT)